-For decades, Montezuma has drawn a multi-ethnic blend of naturalists, artists and hippies, seeking for an alternative livestyle.
-Due to its off-beat ambience Montezuma is also known in Costa Rica as Montefumar or Moctezuma.
+For decades Montezuma has attracted a multi-cultural blend of individualists, artists and hippies seeking an alternative livestyle.
+Due to its off-beat character Costa Ricans also refer to it as Montefumar or Moctezuma.

-The hippie roots of Montezuma are most apparent during the small farmer’s market held each Saturday morning.
-You'll find organic food and handicrafts, while musicians gather for a jam session.
+The hippie roots of Montezuma come alife on Saturday morning during the local farmer’s market.
+Here you find organic food, artwork and handicrafts, while musicians gather for a jam session.

 Activities in Montezuma:

 A host of tour operators and hotels in Montezuma offer tours to nearby sights and activities.

 Very popular is the canopy tour through the river valley above the Montezuma waterfalls.
 Or make a full-day tour by boat to the Tortuga Islands where you can snorkel or dive in crystal-clear water.
 Other activities include horseback riding along the beach, surfing, SUP paddling, fishing or yoga which is offered by many hotels in Montezuma.
 Nature lovers should not miss a visit to » Cabo Blanco, Costa Rica’s oldest Nature Reserve, located 9 km south of Montezuma.

 One of the most worthwhile and cheapest activities however is hiking along the scenic coastline which stretches for many miles to both sides of Montezuma :

 Beaches north of Montezuma:

 Playa Montezuma is a large sandy beach a few steps north of the village center.
 It is great for sun bathing and swimming but take care as the sea bottom drops steeply and the surf is sometimes rough.